Not all (micro)nutrients are easily obtained from plants

 Iron is needed for blood health, endocrine functioning, and proper development.
 Early life iron deficiency risks impairing brain development [Antonidis et al. 2015].
 Iron absorption from plants is limited because of inhibitors (e.g., phytates and polyphenols), but enhancers can also be present (e.g., vitamin C) [van Wonderen et al. 2023].
 The EAT-Lancet diet, for instance, falls short on iron, which has been related to the high levels of phytates [Beal et al. 2023].
 Iron status generally correlates with meat and fish intake but not necessarily with total iron intake (often driven by cereals) [Lavriša et al. 2022].
 Even if vegans and vegetarians have intakes above the recommendation levels, and often higher than those of omnivores, this may still result in lower iron status [Alexander et al. 1994; Wilson & Ball 1999; Waldmann et al. 2004; Wongprachum et al. 2012; Gibson et al. 2014; Awidi et al. 2018; Śliwińska et al. 2018; Chai et al. 2019; Fusano et al. 2020; García-Maldonado et al. 2023], with women being particularly vulnerable [Dawczinsky et al. 2022].

 In the US, increased iron deficiency anaemia and related mortality rates between 1999 and 2018 were likely related to a decline in dietary iron intake resulting from an iron concentration decline in US food products and a shift in dietary patterns [Sun & Weaver 2021].
 The latter included a 15% decrease in beef intake and a 22% increase in chicken intake.
 Women are particularly affected, which is a major public health concern in the case of maternal undernutrition [see elsewhere].
-Between 2004 and 2016, iron deficiency in US women increased from 13% to 20% [Mei et al. 2021].
+Between 2004 and 2016, iron deficiency in US females increased from 13% to 20% [Mei et al. 2021].
+The problem is particularly pronounced for young individuals; iron deficiency and iron-deficiency anemia affects, respectively, almost 40% and 6% of 12- to 21-y-old US females [Weyand et al. 2023].
 Too low intake has also been reported in other countries, such as the Netherlands [Bird et al. 2023].

 Avoiding ASFs requires enhanced attention to specific practices such as sprouting, fermentation, soaking of dried legumes before cooking, and replacement of tea and coffee at meals with vitamin C-rich drinks.
 The presence of phytates may compromise bioavailability [Al Hasan et al. 2016].
 Also, sufficient levels of both vitamin A and riboflavin are required for iron mobilization and hemoglobin synthesis.
 When the latter two micronutrients are limiting, iron intake alone may be insufficient to treat anaemia [Allen 2005].
 Interestingly, an enhancement of the absorption of nonheme iron from plants is seen when they are consumed together with meat or fish.
 The mechanism is not clear but seems to work independently from the presence of haem in ASFs and may instead be driven by peptides, phospholipids, and/or mucopolysaccharides that are released during digestion of muscle tissue, mediating the formation of absorbable ferric oxohydrate nanoparticles [Consalez et al. 2022].